Continuous delivery only pays off when faster releases are not bought with hidden operational risk.

 Length: 424 pages

-A practical introduction to CI/CD from Christie Wilson: pipelines, version control, secure deployment and DORA metrics.
+A practical introduction to CI/CD from Christie Wilson: delivery pipelines, version control, safe deployment, and DORA metrics.

 Introduction

-“Grokking Continuous Delivery” is a book by Christy Wilson from Google that explains modern approaches to continuous delivery literally from the basics.
-The opening remarks were written by two respected engineers:
+“Grokking Continuous Delivery” is Christie Wilson's book from Google on building continuous delivery from the first checks to confident releases.
+The foreword was written by two respected engineers:

-- Jez Humble — co-author of the books “Continuous Delivery”, “DevOps Handbook”, “Accelerate”
+- Jez Humble - co-author of “Continuous Delivery”, “DevOps Handbook”, and “Accelerate”.

-- Eric Brewer — author of the CAP theorem, participant in the development of Google Spanner, VP Infrastructure & Google Fellow
+- Eric Brewer - author of the CAP theorem, contributor to Google Spanner, VP Infrastructure, and Google Fellow.

 Related chapter